 \subsection{Ablation Study}

-To evaluate the contribution of the proposed components in our method,\eg instance-level and category-level contrastive loss, we carry out the ablation study on the mini-Kinetics(with noisy correspondence ratio of 40\%) and UCF101, both datasets have 60\% symmetric label noise.
-To sufficiently validate the effectiveness of proposed components, we compare our method with three counterparts: 1) None: No noise-tolerant contrastive learning scheme, the corrected labels produced by the features from supervised learning.
-2): L-ins: only use instance-level noise-tolerant contrastive loss to update the network.
-3): L-cat: only use category-level noise-tolerant contrastive loss to update the network.
-As shown in Table 3, all these proposed components are important to improve the noise-tolerant ability of the audio-visual network, and the instance-level contrastive loss has the most contribution.
+To evaluate the contribution of the proposed components in our method, \eg instance-level and category-level contrastive loss, we carry out the ablation study on the mini-Kinetics(with noisy correspondence ratio of 40\%) and UCF101, both datasets have 60\% symmetric label noise.